-- (1) Time worked in a regular or probationary status shall count as service. - (2) Time spent on military leave shall count as service in the event the leave was taken subsequent to entry.
+- (1) Time worked in a permanent or probationary status shall count as service. - (2) Time spent on military leave shall count as service in the event the leave was taken subsequent to entry. - (3) Time worked in an extra help, seasonal, provisional, temporary, grant or other limited term status shall not count as service.

-(3) Time worked in a limited term status (i.e., parttime, provisional, and temporary) shall not count as service.
+If two (2) or more employees have the same seniority, order of seniority shall be determined by their respective ranking on the eligibility list for hire.

-If two (2) or more employees have the same seniority, the order of seniority shall be determined by their respective ranking on the eligibility list for hire.
-If two (2) or more employees have the same seniority but were not hired from a ranked eligibility list, the order of seniority shall be determined by lot.
+If two (2) or more employees have the same seniority, but were not hired from a ranked eligibility list, the order of seniority shall be determined by lot.